John T. Chambers

 John Thomas Chambers (born August 23, 1949) is the former executive chairman and CEO of Cisco Systems.

 Early life

 President Aníbal Cavaco Silva of Portugal (left), Chambers (center), and Helder Antunes (right); 2011.

-Chambers was born on August 23, 1949, in Cleveland, Ohio to John Tuner "Jack" and June Chambers.
 His mother was a psychiatrist and his father was an obstetrician.
 The family resided in Kanawha City, Charleston.

 When Chambers was nine years old, he was diagnosed with dyslexia.
 Aided by a therapist, Chambers learned to cope with his disability.

 Education

 He holds a Bachelor of Science and Bachelor of Arts degree in business and a Juris Doctor from West Virginia University and a master of business administration from Kelley School of Business.
 Previously, he also attended the Edmund T. Pratt Jr. School of Engineering from 1967 to 1968.

 Career

 After obtaining his MBA, Chambers began his career in technology sales at IBM 1976–1983 when he was 27 years old.
 At 34 years old, in 1983, Chambers joined Wang Laboratories, later becoming Vice President of US Operations in 1987.
 During Chambers' time at the company, Wang's profits declined dramatically from $2 billion 1989 to a $700 million loss in 1990.
 A year later, Chambers left Wang to join Cisco, which had gone public on February 16, 1990.

 In 1995 Chambers became CEO of Cisco, a position he held until 2015.
 He had also been promoted to board chairman in 2006.
 During his tenure as CEO, the company's annual sales grew from $1.9 billion to $49.2 billion.
 On July 27, 2015, Chuck Robbins replaced Chambers as CEO of Cisco Systems.
 Following his tenure as CEO, Chambers remained on the board until 2017, when he retired from the company.
 In October 2016, he was reported to own over 1.7 million Cisco shares worth approximately US$54 million.
 He holds the honorary title of Chairman Emeritus but holds no authority within the company.

 Chambers at the World Economic Forum (2007).

 In early 2021, Chambers became a member of the board of directors of Quantum Metric, a software company based in Colorado Springs.

 John Chambers was chairman of the Board of Pensando.
 Chambers served on the board of directors of myCFO.